 You can use this functionality to save and load configuration files.
-These files are used to backup and restore the current configuration of your Gateway.
+These files are used to backup and restore the current configuration of the Gateway.

-Only configuration files saved on a specific Verizon Internet Gateway for Business can be applied to that Verizon Internet Gateway for Business.
+Only configuration files saved on a specific Verizon Internet Gateway can be applied to that Verizon Internet Gateway.
 You cannot transfer configuration files between Gateways.

-Warning: Manually editing a configuration file can cause your Gateway to malfunction or become completely inoperable.
+Warning: Manually editing a configuration file can cause the Gateway to malfunction or become completely inoperable.